andykrohg/db2-debezium/README.md

-# Db2 to Postgres Kafka Demo
+# Zero Code Data Pipeline with the Db2 Debezium Connector
 This repo houses collateral to demonstrate a data streaming pipeline using the Debezium Db2 connector as a source and the Kafka Connect PostgreSQL and/or MongoDB connector as a sink.

 ## Setup